-When a student does not act in a respectful or responsible manner, it is necessary for the school to respond to the behavior in a way that will help the students' re-establish positive behavior and to repair relationships within the community.
-The goal of any intervention is to have a student return to the group strengthened by repairing the damage and mending/building relationships.
-Whenever possible and appropriate, the focus of the consequence(s) will be restorative in nature in an effort to create a learning opportunity for the student.
+When a learner does not act in a respectful or responsible manner, it is necessary for the school to respond to the behavior in a way that will help the learners re-establish positive behavior and to repair relationships within the community.
+The goal of any intervention is to have a learner return to the group strengthened by repairing the damage and mending/building relationships.
+Whenever possible and appropriate, the focus of the consequence(s) will be restorative in nature in an effort to create a learning opportunity for the learner.

-- Responses to student behaviour should be appropriate to the age of the student, as well as to the nature and frequency of the misbehaviour. - Special considerations may apply to students with special needs if the student is unable to comply with a code of conduct due to an intellectual, physical, sensory, emotional or behavioural disability.
-Such instances will be handled on a case by case basis. - If problem behaviour is on-going and more serious, the School-Based Team (including the parents) may be consulted to create a behaviour plan that gives the child strategies to better monitor his or her own behaviour. - Reasonable steps are taken to prevent retaliation by a person against a student who has notified the school of a breach of conduct d) Notification
+- Responses to learner behaviour should be appropriate to the age of the learner, as well as to the nature and frequency of the misbehaviour. - Special considerations may apply to learners with special needs if the learner is unable to comply with a code of conduct due to an intellectual, physical, sensory, emotional or behavioural disability.
+Such instances will be handled on a case by case basis. - If problem behaviour is on-going and more serious, the School-Based Team (including the parents) may be consulted to create a behaviour plan that gives the child strategies to better monitor his or her own behaviour. - Reasonable steps are taken to prevent retaliation by a person against a learner who has notified the school of a breach of conduct